Fund charges and costs

-In addition to the cost and charges mentioned above there are also costs incurred by all funds for buying and selling the underlying assets that form the fund make up.
+In addition to the cost and charges mentioned above there are also costs incurred by all funds for buying and selling the securities held by the fund.
 These costs are charged by the companies (such as Brokers) that AXA IM UK are selling or buying assets to and from.

-These costs are to pay various fees, including brokers fees, exchange costs, stamp duty and other taxes as well as, an assessment of the cost for entering or exiting the market (these costs would be termed explicit and implicit).
+These costs are to pay various fees, including brokers fees, exchange costs, stamp duty and other taxes (“explicit costs”) as well as, an assessment of the cost for entering or exiting the market (“implicit costs”).

 For ease we have included all costs with our Cost and charges Matrix.

-Please Note: That all costs and charges shown within the cost and charges matrix are as of a point that has passed, and may not be the most update figures.
+Please note: that all costs and charges shown within the cost and charges matrix are as of a point in time that has passed and may not be the most up-to-date figures.